Not Shockbox art gallery - Hermosa Beach

 Debut of the Not Shockboxx MiniBoxx

-This exhibition will introduce the Not Shockboxx MiniBoxx, our new mobile micro-gallery with a roaming habit.
+This exhibition will also introduce the Not Shockboxx MiniBoxx, our new mobile micro-gallery with a roaming habit.

 Small art deserves big adventures.